Rechts- und Finanz-FAQ des Research Enquiry Service (RES) der Europäischen Kommission zu Horizon Europe

 Erklärungen zur Budgettabelle

-the budget table in the proposal template/submission system has three new colums "Income generated by the action", "Financial contributions" und "Own resources".
+The budget table in the proposal template/submission system has three new colums "Income generated by the action", "Financial contributions" und "Own resources".
 Could you please provide further details/explications on that?

 Antwort vom 20.7.2021: